jfbinTECHA/brain-swarm/docs/DEVELOPER_GUIDE.md

 - Metrics: `make metrics` for live system stats
 - CHANGELOG: Auto-generated in `CHANGELOG.md` on releases

+## Related Documentation

+- [Architecture Overview](ARCHITECTURE.md) - System design and components
+- [Roadmap](ROADMAP.md) - Development milestones and future plans
+- [Contributing Guide](../CONTRIBUTING.md) - How to contribute to the project

 This control panel ensures consistent, automated development workflows across the team.